What are unsyncable files?

 3. Resolve each file listed based on the reason provided, and the file should show up on your disk immediately.
 Below are a list of reasons that you may see and how to resolve them:

-A filename is not valid if it contains certain characters.
-OSX and Linux accepts just about anything, Windows doesn't like a long list of characters (found here).
+- Forbidden characters: A filename is not valid if it contains certain characters.
+OSX and Linux accepts just about anything, Windows doesn't like a long list of characters.
 Renaming the file will resolve the issue.

-Please make sure you have read/write permission to the folder where you want to save the file.
+- Lack of permission or disk error: Please make sure you have read/write permission to the folder where you want to save the file.
 You can also check to see whether you can save anything else to your disk.
-A number of other resources online can help resolve disk errors, starting with: